 Whether you are in the woodlands or the urban environment, wildlife can always be found.
 To be a young naturalist means that you desire to know more about your surroundings and the plants and creatures that share them.
 In fact, you are never too young or too old to explore the natural world.
 All you need to be a young naturalist is a keen interest in nature, and perhaps, for the very young naturalist, someone to guide you in the beginning.
-Below are a few activities to help you get started, from keeping a nature journal and identifying nature, to becoming a fossil hunter or helping animals have a safe habitat.
+Below are a few activities to help you get started, from keeping a nature journal to helping animals have a safe habitat.

 Nature Journal Activity: Wild Neighbors

 What kind of animals live in your neighborhood?
 Do you see these animals in the spring, in the fall, or all year round?
 Do they migrate?
 How do these animals find shelter, what do they eat, and where do they have their babies?